 The book was very controversial for the prude authorities, but proved very important and wanted by the people, becoming a bestseller and a reference in sexuality for the Polish people at that time.

 Michalina, who had a cute dog, just like myself, passed away in 2005 from complications of a heart attack.

-The three began living together and soon, it became a three-way marriage hidden from the public.
-Both had kids at around the same time, but for secrecy purposes, Michalina was the “official” mother of the two children.
+The three began living together, and soon, it became a secret three-way marriage.
+Both the women had kids at around the same time, but to not reveal the nature of their relationship, they said that Michalina was the mother of the two children.

-Years later, Michalina met Jurek (Eryk Lubos) and the two start a romance.
-This romance is presented as an important part of Michalina’s life and for the writing of the book.
+Years later, Michalina meets Jurek (played by Eryk Lubos), and they start a romance.
+This love affair becomes a crucial part of Michalina’s life, and for the writing of the book.

-Michalina is a hardworking and competent woman, sometimes implied as even neglecting the family.
-She appears to be a great researcher and an outstanding clinical, but her work is not always recognized, because she’s a woman.
+Spearheading this fight is Michalina, a hardworking, competent woman, with such dedication to the work that limited her family time.
+She’s a great researcher and an outstanding clinical, but initially, her work is not fully recognized because she’s a woman.

 Magdalena Boczarska, as Michalina, gives an excellent and convincing performance, going from funny to heartbreaking with the same competence.
 The character changes with her age and experiences, making it more credible.

 In the second place, so to speak, I also liked Eryk Lubos’ performance, and very much of his character, Jurek.
 He portrays a somewhat simple and lovable man who became essential for Michalina’s journey.